.

 |

-Les Moreland All Orange Country; All Sunset League; All Pioneer; Plyer of the Westminster game. |
+Les Moreland All Orange Country; All Sunset League; All Pioneer; Player of the Westminster game. |

 Western 0 Westminster 26 Photo Top Left, Les Morelan, Senior Halfback "Against Westminster, the Pioneers not only lost the game, but they lost their strating quarterback, Andy Messersmith.
 Due to injury, Andy was forced to sit out the rest of the season.
 Perhaps the only good thing to come out of the game was the discovery of Les Morelan who made 86 tackle points." |

-Personnel In Incident: Dennis L. Thompson; William G. McMurry; Harvey G. Brande; (all released 1973).
-Kenneth Hanna; Daniel R. Phillips; James W. Holt; James Moreland; Charles Lindewald; (all missing); Eugene Ashley Jr. (killed)
+Brande; (all released 1973).
+Kenneth Hanna; Daniel R. Phillips; James W.

 REMARKS: OVERRUN AT SF CAMP